Mmat97/TopCityEntertainment/README.md

 ## Description
-MajorCityEntertainment makes use of more than one web page to go past basic city information and go more specifically into entertainment culture to see what makes a city unique
+MajorCityEntertainment makes use of more than one web page to go past basic city information and go more specifically into entertainment culture to see what makes cities unique

 ## Ver 1.0: Cities, Sport Stadiums Built
-Is there a major difference for top cities in the number of stadiums for each sport that they have?
-The application currently obtains the names of the most populous cities and the number of stadiums opened for sports such as Football, Soccer and Baseball corresponding to those cities to examine if there is a similar trend or not.
+Is there a major difference between top cities in the number of stadiums for each sport that they have?(Examines built stadiums associated with each city)

 ## Ver 2.0: Adding Comic - Cons
-Going beyond stadiums, ver 2.0 will check if there is a relationship between stadiums and the number of ACTIVE comic-cons along with if the number of comic-cons is unique for each city.
+Is there a more difference expressed between top cities in the when accounting for the number of comic-cons they have?

 ## Ver 3.0: Adding number of times Dave Chapelle had an event
-Does the number of times a comedy celebrity visits a city emphasize difference between cities?
-Ver 3.0, adds a more specific data set by helping to view the number of times a celebrity such as Dave Chapelle has visited each of these cities.
+Is there a more difference expressed between top cities in the when accounting for the number of Dave Chapelle Live Events they have?

 ## Ver 4.0(Current Version): Adding number of times Ariana Grande had an event
-Does the number of times a music celebrity visits a city emphasize difference between cities?
-Ver 4.0, helps view the number of times a celebrity such as Ariana Grande has visited each of these cities.
+Is there a more difference expressed between top cities in the when accounting for the number of Ariana Grande Live Events they have?